SchlossLab/Baxter_FITs_Microbiome_2016/Baxter_FITs_2016.md

 **Background:** There is a significant demand for colorectal cancer (CRC) screening methods that are noninvasive, inexpensive, and capable of accurately detecting early stage tumors.
 It has been shown that models based on the gut microbiota can complement the fecal occult blood test and fecal immunochemical test (FIT).
 However, a barrier to microbiota-based screening is the need to collect and store a patient's stool sample.
 **Methods:** Using stool samples collected from 404 patients we tested whether the residual buffer containing resuspended feces in FIT cartridges could be used in place of intact stool samples.
 **Results:** We found that the bacterial DNA isolated from FIT cartridges largely recapitulated the community structure and membership of patients' stool microbiota and that the abundance of bacteria associated with CRC were conserved.
 We also found that models for detecting CRC that were generated using bacterial abundances from FIT cartridges were equally predictive as models generated using bacterial abundances from stool.
 **Conclusions:** These findings demonstrate the potential for using FIT cartridges in place of stool for microbiota-based screening for CRC or other microbiome-associated diseases.
-**Impact:**  This could reduce the need to collect and process separate stool samples and facilitate combining FIT and microbiota-based biomarkers into a single test.
+This could reduce the need to collect and process separate stool samples and facilitate combining FIT and microbiota-based biomarkers into a single test.
 Additionally, FIT cartridges could provide a new source of data for studying the role of the microbiome in CRC and other diseases.

-###Introduction
+**Keywords:** colorectal cancer, gut microbiome, microbiota, fecal immunochemical test, random forest

+###Background
 Although colorectal cancer (CRC) mortality has declined in recent decades, it remains the second leading cause of death among cancers in the United States [@siegel2014colorectal].
 Early detection of CRC is critical since patients whose tumors are detected at an early stage have a greater than 90% chance of survival.
 However more than a third of individuals for whom screening is recommended do not adhere to screening guidelines [@centers2013vital].
 The high cost and invasive nature of structural exams, such as colonoscopy and sigmoidoscopy are barriers for many people [@hsia2000importance;@jones2010barriers].
 Unfortunately less expensive non-invasive tests, such as the guaiac fecal occult blood test (gFOBT) and fecal immunochemical test (FIT) fail to reliably detect adenomas [@hundt2009comparative].
 Thus, there is a need for novel non-invasive screening methods with improved sensitivity for early stage colonic lesions.

 Several studies have demonstrated the potential for the gut microbiota to be used to detect CRC [@zackular2014human;@zeller2014potential;@yu2015metagenomic;@baxter2016microbiota].
 Moreover, we and others have shown that combining microbiota-analysis with conventional diagnostics, like gFOBT and FIT, can significantly improve the detection of colonic lesions over either method by itself [@zackular2014human;@zeller2014potential;@baxter2016microbiota].
 One limitation of microbiota-based CRC screening is the need to collect and process separate stool samples for microbiota characterization.
 Given the widespread use of FIT to collect specimens for screening, using the same sample for microbiota characterization could make processing more efficient and less expensive.
 We hypothesized that the small amount of fecal material contained in FIT sampling cartridges was sufficient to perform both hemoglobin quantification and microbiota characterization.
 To test this hypothesis, we isolated bacterial DNA from the residual buffer of FIT cartridges that had already been used for quantifying fecal hemoglobin concentrations.
 We then compared the bacterial composition of the FIT cartridge to that of DNA isolated directly from a patient's stool sample and assessed the ability of FIT cartridge-derived DNA to be used for microbiota-based CRC screening.